 Symptoms of Fibromyalgia

 Fibromyalgia can produce a rather broad range of symptoms that are unique in every patient and will also periodically get better or worse.
 Seasonal changes, your levels of physical activity, and how stressed you are all represent factors that impact the severity of your symptoms at any given time.
-Fibromyalgia sufferers can, however, expect to be plagued by some combination of widespread pain, sensory sensitivity, sleeping difficulties and fatigue, stiffness, headaches, irritable bowel syndrome, and so-called "fibro fog" — cognitive challenges associated with the disorder.
+Fibromyalgia sufferers can, however, expect to be plagued by some combination of widespread pain, fatigue, sensory sensitivity, sleeping difficulties, stiffness, headaches, irritable bowel syndrome, and so-called "fibro fog" — cognitive challenges associated with the disorder.
 Let's take a closer look at these.

 "Widespread pain" is both pretty descriptive and actually rather vague — you may experience discomfort or downright agony all over your body, or your pain may be concentrated in localized areas, often the back and neck.
 Though the pain may lift slightly during some periods, you're probably going have some level of discomfort more or less constantly.